Is It Better to Mount a Transducer on Transom or Trolling Motor?

 When considering the mounting of a transducer, the transom position offers distinct advantages and drawbacks that must be carefully evaluated.
 Transom mount stability is a key consideration when deciding on the placement of the transducer.
 Transom mounts are known for their stability due to the fixed position on the back of the boat, which reduces interference and provides consistent readings.
 However, installation techniques for transom mounts can vary depending on the boat's hull material and shape.
 It is important to follow manufacturer guidelines and potentially seek professional assistance to ensure proper installation and alignment for optimal performance.

-See also What Is the Highest Grade Tire
+See also What Is the Number 1 Tire Company

 Is It Better To Mount A Transducer On Transom Or Trolling Motor